Potato-Rocket/Spaceflight-Simulator/README.md

 F1 - Reset viewing angle and zoom.
 F2 - Toggle whether to view planet sizes to scale with distance or on a log scale.
+F3 - Toggle whether to show extra info on screen.